DFE-Digital/register-early-career-teachers/documentation/service-rules/grant-funding-summary.md

 ##### Output fees
 These are flexible.
 When providers train a participant to a set milestone DfE pays them an output fee.
 The value of this fee depends on a range of factors.
 Providers report this via the API (subject to validation) using 'declarations'.

-##### Uplift fees.
+##### Uplift fees
 DfE pays an additional 'uplift fee' for participants in specific courses and circumstances e.g. schools with [high pupil premium](https://www.gov.uk/government/publications/pupil-premium/pupil-premium) (pupils who are recorded as eligible for free school meals, looked after by a social worker, etc).

 #### What is the journey?

 Internal DfE staff can access provider financial statements via the finance tool.
 When a milestone period is hit, DfE staff conduct assurance and then send out a copy of the financial statement to Lead Providers, along with a CSV of the declarations that make up the statement.
 Lead Providers check this against what they expected and then invoice DfE.
 EFSA then makes the payment.
 Throughout the process DfE also conducts audits, where they will select a sample of LP data and ask for evidence of training, to reduce the risk of any fraudulent payments.

 #### What is the eligibility policy?